She is particularly well regarded for her extensive experience of providing counsel on SEC and DOJ investigations, as well as regulatory matters."

-Liz co-chairs the firm's national financial services practice.
-With nearly two decades of federal government experience at the Commodity Futures Trading Commission and U.S. Department of Justice, Liz has the insights to effectively advocate before the CFTC, DOJ, Internal Revenue Service, Securities and Exchange Commission, National Futures Association, and exchanges such as CME and ICE.
+Liz leads the commodities and derivatives business practice within the firm's financial services group.
+With nearly two decades of federal government experience at the Commodity Futures Trading Commission and U.S. Department of Justice, Liz has the insights and perspective to effectively advocate on behalf of her clients before the CFTC, DOJ, Internal Revenue Service, Securities and Exchange Commission, National Futures Association, and exchanges such as CME and ICE.

 Practice Highlights